Check out a follow-up list of "Four More Sexist Myths That The Church Should Reject."

 Particularly in the church, it is common to emphasize modesty and chastity in women—often for the sake of the oh-so-uncontrollable male sex drive.
 Those of us women who attended youth group growing up can probably recall lessons on shielding our bodies from our spiritual brothers’ wandering, lustful eyes.
 I’m calling this one.

 And on the flip side, men grow to view themselves as untrustworthy, uncontrollable, and primarily sexual.
 Both of these images fall heartbreakingly short of God’s healthy and beautiful intention for men and women.
-So, instead of prescribing a strong sex drive exclusively to men, let’s remember that sex is a gift from God—often enjoyed equally by men and women (on a case by case basis).
+So, instead of prescribing a strong sex drive exclusively to men, let’s remember that sex is a gift from God—often enjoyed equally by men and women.
 Let’s do men and women a favor and start talking about female sexuality in Christian culture.

 4. Men Are Protective (Exclusively) and Women Like Being Protected